-A Registration-Cum-Membership Certificate (RCMC) is a certificate issued by the Federation of Indian Export Organizations (FIEO) and/or one of the various Export Promotion Councils (EPC) or Commodity Boards – primarily agencies and organizations that work towards the promotion and development of exports and are authorized to do so by the Government of India.
+A Registration Cum Membership Certificate (RCMC) is a certificate issued by the Federation of Indian Export Organizations (FIEO) and/or one of the various Export Promotion Councils (EPC) or Commodity Boards – primarily agencies and organizations that work towards the promotion and development of exports and are authorized to do so by the Government of India.
 It is a membership certificate issued for five years and signifies that the holder of the certificate is registered with FIEO/the concerned EPC or Commodity Board.
+Some of the popular EPCs include apeda, sepc, gjepc, tea board, eepc, and spices board.
 The applicant of the RCMC has to declare his or her primary line of business while applying for it, and possession of an RCMC entails an exporter to all the benefits and advantages of the respective parent organization.

-As an exporter, you have to apply for an RCMC if you are,
+As an exporter, you have to apply for an RCMC certificate if you are,

 Seeking authorization to export (or import) any restricted item